 International Development Design Summit

 An annual, multi-week, hands-on design experience that brings together students and teachers, economists and engineers, professors and pastors, masons and mechanics, doctors, welders, farmers, and community organizers from more than 20 countries to create technologies and enterprises that improve the lives of people living in poverty.
-Unlike most academic conferences, IDDS produces prototypes, not papers; all participants are taught basic design principles through an extended CCB curriculum and then work in interdisciplinary teams on design challenges in agriculture, energy, health, WATSAN, and education.
+Unlike most academic conferences, IDDS produces prototypes, not papers; all participants are taught basic design and venture principles through a curriculum that is much more extensive than the CCB curriculum, and then work in interdisciplinary teams on design challenges in agriculture, energy, health, WATSAN, and education.
 Special focus is placed on developing designs in partnership with local communities and on linking technologies to economically sustainable models.
-For more information, visit the IDDS website.
+The CCB curriculum is a useful tool for IDDS organizers as they seek to engage a broad range of community members both during and after the summit so that projects are deeply informed by, and embedded in, local contexts.
+Wherever a summit is hosted, local community members are often invited to participate in 3-4 day CCB trainings in order to become familiar with the design process and, thereby, to be able to work more collaboratively with IDDS design teams.
+For more information about summits, please visit the IDDS website.